 The photo and information below from Johnny Hawk confirms that Hill resided in the Tucson, Arizona area circa 1975.

-Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDB) has information on Riley Hill: http://us.imdb.com/name/nm0384610/
+Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDb) has information on Riley Hill: https://www.imdb.com/name/nm0384610/

-The Family Search website has information on Riley Hill / Roy Harris:
+The Family Search website and Social Security Death Index (SSDI) provide more on Riley Hill / Roy L. Harris:

 (Image courtesy of Johnny Hawk)